konstantgr/ml-system-design-itmo/docs/ml_system_design_doc.md

         - **LLM Integration**: Leverage large language models to enhance understanding of context and nuances in resumes and job descriptions, improving the accuracy of matching through advanced natural language understanding and generation capabilities.

 2. **Success Prediction**:
-    - **Objective**: Develop a predictive model to assess the probability of a candidate’s success throughout the hiring process.
+    - **Objective**: Develop a predictive model to assess the probability of a candidate's success throughout the hiring process.
     - **Methods**:
         - **Binary Classification**: Predict the likelihood of successful hiring by analyzing patterns in historical hiring data.
         - **Multi-stage Prediction**: Implement intermediate prediction stages for each interview phase to refine success estimates throughout the recruitment process.